BryceHaw/Number-Guess/README.md

-# Word-Guess
+# Pizza Order
 Made with C#.
-Play word guess against the computer.
+An outline of what a online menu will look like when ordering pizza.